Is Chicken Really Cheaper Than Paneer? (2026 India Price + Protein Breakdown)

 When Chicken is the Better Choice

-1. Post-workout — fast protein, highest leucine per gram for immediate MPS
+1. Post-workout — fast protein, highest leucine per gram for immediate muscle protein synthesis

 2. During a cut / fat loss phase — 31g protein at only 165 cal is hard to beat